 Let's have a look at the significant code and configuration files that make up this example.

-As usual, there is an empty beans.xml file in the root package (src/main/resources/beans.xml), which marks this application as a CDI application.
+There is an empty beans.xml file in the root package (src/main/resources/META-INF/beans.xml), which marks this application as a CDI application.